Skip to main content

 Portfolio Value Row

-Current & Available columns: Both show the same value — the sum of all included account values, rounded down to the nearest $1,000.
+• Current & Available columns: Both show the same value — the sum of all included account values, floored to the nearest $1,000.

 Distribution Rate Row

-Current: Calculated from actual withdrawals (see Section 5), or defaults to the available rate if none exist.
+• Current: Calculated from actual withdrawals (see Section 5), or defaults to the Available Rate if no withdrawals exist.
 Displayed with 2 decimal places.

 Monthly Income Row

-Current: The actual monthly withdrawal total from systematic withdrawals, or the calculated amount using the available rate if no withdrawals exist.
+• Current: The actual monthly withdrawal total from systematic withdrawals on included accounts, or the calculated amount using the Available Rate if no withdrawals exist.
+If withdrawals exist but total $0, this reads $0.

 8. Account Inclusion & Exclusion